 Biological Control Program The Biological Control Program is a team of scientists located at various CPHST locations that develops technologies that allow living biological organisms to be used to control invasive plant pests.

 Emerald Ash Borer Biological Control.
 The emerald ash borer (EAB) is a non-native wood-boring beetle that is devastating ash trees in the United States.
-Since its discovery in Michigan in 2002, APHIS, in conjunction with state, local, and other federal agencies, led an aggressive campaign to slow the spread of this pest with quarantines, surveys, tree removal, and public outreach programs.
-In spite of these efforts, the range of EAB has expanded to 22 States due to natural spread and human-assisted movement of EAB-infested materials.
-In order to control the pest, the CPHST Otis Lab has been working together with the Forest Service (FS) and Agricultural Research Service (ARS) to implement an EAB biological control program.
-To date, three parasitoids highly specific to EAB have been identified from China, evaluated in the laboratory, and approved for release.
-APHIS is supporting a mass-rearing operation in Michigan in order to facilitate wide-spread field releases of the parasitoids.
-Additional parasitoids from Korea and the Russian Far East have subsequently been found and are under evaluation by CPHST and ARS scientists.
+Since its discovery in Michigan in 2002, APHIS, in conjunction with state, local, and other federal agencies, has led an aggressive campaign to slow the spread of the pest with quarantines, surveys, tree removal, and public outreach programs.
+In spite of these efforts, the range of EAB has expanded to 25 States due to natural spread and human-assisted movement of EAB-infested materials.
+To control the pest, the CPHST Otis Lab has been working together with the Forest Service (FS) and Agricultural Research Service (ARS) to implement an EAB biological control program.
+Four parasitoids, highly specific to EAB, have been identified, evaluated, and approved for release in EAB-infested areas.
+Three of these biological control agents target the EAB larvae (Spathius agrili, Spathius galiane, Tetrastichus planipennisi), and one, Oobius agrili, targets the EAB egg.
+A production facility in Michigan supports widespread field releases of these EAB biocontrol agents; currently 22 of the 25 States have released parasitoids.
+Forging ahead, ARS is evaluating a second EAB egg parasitoid to determine its host specificity and potential to help curtail the pest.
 (Contact Ken Bloem )

 Sirex Woodwasp Biological Control.
 The sirex woodwasp was discovered in New York in 2005.
 Since the first discovery, the wasp has been detected in New York, Ohio, Pennsylvania, Vermont and in Ontario, Canada.
 Sirex has the potential to cause great harm to native pine forests as well as severe economic losses for the lumber industry.
 In 2006-2009, scientists from the CPHST Otis Lab have been conducting controlled release experiments of the nematode biocontrol agent, Beddingia siricidicola.
 CPHST, working together with Forest Service, continues to develop survey tools and evaluate the effectiveness of the biological control agent and its relationship with native species for possible open field releases in 2010.
 (Contact Ken Bloem or Mike Stefan)